avaleriani/agustin/readme.md

 `pnpm build` : Builds production version

-`pnpm deploy`: Creates a new build and releases into gh-pages and https://agustinvaleriani.com
+`pnpm run deploy`: Creates a new build and releases into gh-pages and https://agustinvaleriani.com

 ## :heavy_plus_sign: Description